 After a ton of research and a few fever dreams on the subject, I decided I wanted to entertain the idea of getting fillers myself.
 I had a consultation with New York-based plastic surgeon, Scott Wells, MD, and discussed what he'd prescribe to me if I decided to take the plunge.
 "As the mid-face ages, it begins to bottom out a little bit," he said.
 "The skin gets a little looser, and the tissue has less support.
 This line here," he said, pointing to my smile lines, "begins to sag, and what's above it, the under-eye bag begins to show more.
 The crease is a symptom of the sag."

 Lauren Pack, a nurse at the practice, explains, "We use microcannulas—they are considered a [rounded] blunt-tip tool [that looks like a needle, but isn't a needle].
 The microcannula only makes one single hole, rather than a bunch of tiny ones around the eyes.
 These sites or 'holes' allow for the blunt needle to place filler deeper under the muscle and onto the bone (depending on the desired technique)."
-So it allows for a more precise placement, and according to Pack, it will decrease the change of bruising post-procedure.
+So it allows for a more precise placement, and according to Pack, it will decrease the chance of bruising post-procedure.

 "Needles are sharp (of course), but microcannulas have a blunt, rounded tip," adds Dr. Dara Liotta, MD.
 "I have seen a significant drop in the amount of bruising and swelling in patients after filler injections when using a microcannulas.
 A microcannula is flexible, which often allows multiple areas of the face to be treated through a single needle hole—again, decreasing pain and bruising."